Eric Dorsey

-Eric Hall Dorsey (born August 5, 1964) is a former American football defensive end for seven seasons in the National Football League (NFL).
+Eric Hall Dorsey (born August 5, 1964) is an American former professional football player who was a defensive end for seven seasons in the National Football League (NFL).

 He started in Super Bowl XXV for the New York Giants.
-He played college football at the University of Notre Dame and was drafted in the first round of the 1986 NFL Draft.
+He played college football for the Notre Dame Fighting Irish and was selected in the first round of the 1986 NFL draft with the 19th overall pick.
 He was a standout at McLean High School (McLean, Virginia), where he anchored their 10-1 1980 team, playing almost every position his senior year and becoming the most heavily recruited player in school history.

-In 2011 he was inducted into the McLean High School Hall of Fame but didn’t attend the induction ceremony.
+In 2011, he was inducted into the McLean High School Hall of Fame but didn't attend the induction ceremony.